 If you watch a running race, whether it’s a road marathon, half marathon or a trail ultramarathon, you quickly notice that although everyone is running, they are not running in the same way.
 Some people’s running form is clearly, even to an inexperienced eye, much more efficient and apparently effortless than others.
-There are many reasons to want to improve running form – whether it is to get faster, more efficient over long distances and durations, or reduce your propensity for picking up running injuries which can be encouraged by poor, inefficient running form.
+There are many reasons to want to improve running form – whether it is to get faster, more efficient over long distances and durations as a result of having proper running form, or reduce your propensity for picking up running injuries which can be encouraged by poor, inefficient running form.

 In my experience, improving my running form has made me a more efficient runner, which is a great benefit, especially when running long distances such as marathons and ultra marathons.

-However, the key benefit of the work I put in to improve my running form and continue to do so, is that it has significantly helped to reduce the likelihood and frequency of me getting running overuse injuries, including ITB pain, low back pain, shin splints and my all-time favorite, blisters on the bottom of my feet from a poor running gait.
+However, the key benefit of the work I put in to get to a point where I have reasonably good running form and continue to work to improve my running form, is that it has significantly helped to reduce the likelihood and frequency of me getting running injuries, including ITB pain, low back pain, shin splints and my all-time favorite, blisters on the bottom of my feet from a poor running gait.

 1. Glute Engagement – It’s all about the butt.
 Seriously.

-It seems that from consulting experts when I’ve had injuries in the past, all the overuse injuries were either caused, or exacerbated by weak and/or tight glutes.
-This is apparently one of, if not the most common factor in running overuse injuries – because having weakness and/or tightness in such large, important muscles, means other parts of your body (especially your legs and back) have to work harder and not always in the right way, to compensate.
+It seems that from consulting experts when I’ve had running overuse injuries in the past, all the overuse injuries were either caused, or exacerbated by weak and/or tight glutes.
+This is apparently one of, if not the most common factor in these types of running injuries – because having weakness and/or tightness in such large, important muscles, means other parts of your body (especially your legs and back) have to work harder and not always in the right way, to compensate, and you definitely aren’t moving with very good running form if that is the case.

 It makes sense if you think about it.
 Hours a day sat on one’s rear end, whether at a desk or driving, does nothing to engage or strengthen your glute muscles – so this is a common problem for many people.
 Have you heard of ‘glute activation’?
 This means exercises designed to target and engage those unloved and underused butt muscles.

-If your neural pathways (how your brain sends signals to your body) are simply bypassing even bothering to use those muscles when you stand, walk or run, then you’re not using your body in the most efficient way – and could be missing out on performance and strength gains, as well as reducing your propensity for running overuse injuries.
+If your neural pathways (how your brain sends signals to your body) are simply bypassing even bothering to use those muscles when you stand, walk or run, then you’re not using your body in the most efficient way, you’re probably not running with good running form – and could be missing out on performance and strength gains, as well as reducing your propensity for running injuries.

 How to ‘activate’ and strengthen your glutes for running (or hiking)